kick-mind/date-src/README.md

 - Extensible
   - Easily extend calendars, locales and zones
 - Treeshakable
-  - Core library size is around 15KB minified (5KB Gzipped).
-All calendars, locales, zones and plugins are tree-shakable. you only import things you need in your project.
+  - Core library size is around 15KB minified (5KB minified and Gzipped).
+All calendars, locales, zones and plugins are tree-shakable. you only import things you need into your project.
 - Lightweight
   - Again, Core library size is around 5KB (minified, Gzipped).
 - Node.js and browser support

-## Installation
+## Add JS-Sugar to your project
+Use npm to instal js-sugar package in your project:
 ```node
 npm install @js-sugar/date
 ```

-## Basic Usage
 Using JS-Sugar Date is easy, just import calendars you need in your project, instantiate them and add them to Calendars collection. you are done! now you can create DateTime objects.

 ```